Anthony P. Monaco

 A distinguished geneticist, Dr. Monaco’s doctoral research led to a landmark discovery: the gene responsible for X-linked Duchenne and Becker muscular dystrophies.
 At Oxford, he led the Neurogenetics Group, a team of scientists investigating the genetic underpinnings of such neurodevelopmental disorders as autism, specific language impairment, and dyslexia.
 His research group was the first to identify a gene (FOXP2) specifically involved in human speech and language.
 Dr. Monaco directed Oxford University’s Wellcome Trust Centre for Human Genetics from 2007-2011 and was then appointed as pro-vice-chancellor for planning and resources.

 President Monaco chairs the Steering Committee of the Talloires Network, whose more than 350 member institutions around the world are committed to advancing civic engagement in higher education.
-He is President of the Association of Independent Colleges and Universities of Massachusetts and a member of the Executive Committee of the New England Small College Athletic Conference.
+He is a member of the Board of the Association of Independent Colleges and Universities of Massachusetts, of which he is a past Chair, and a member of the Executive Committee of the New England Small College Athletic Conference.
 He also serves on the boards of Cummings Foundation, the MacJannet Foundation, the Omidyar-Tufts Microfinance Fund, Tufts Medical Center, and WGBH, and sits on the board of trustees of the Salesianum School in Wilmington, Delaware, from which he graduated.

 President Monaco is married to Zoia Monaco, Ph.D., a molecular geneticist who investigates chromosome and genome stability in stem cells.
 They have three sons.
 President Monaco enjoys reading history and fiction and keeps fit by swimming and running.